 In his book The Andes of Bolivia, the enigmatic Alain Mesili records his first ascents of the Ruta Corridor (D+, Kramer-Mesili-Pratt-Whitelock, 1978) on the north face (which he labels the southeast face), and the Ruta Las Torres (1980) on the northwest buttress (which he labels south ridge), reaching the crest via the north flank.
 The northwest ridge was almost certainly first climbed, in part or in whole, in 1970 by Americans Andy Harvard, James Jenny, and Todd Thompson, who traversed over the south summit and down the southwest ridge.
 In June 2002 two Frenchmen, Sébastien Constant and Jérome Mercader, started up the Ruta Corridor and branched right to complete Conjuration des Imbeciles (M4 WI5) to the north summit.
 From here they crossed the connecting ridge to the main top and descended the normal route to regain their camp, all in one long day.

 In 1978 four Spanish climbed the west face and upper northwest ridge—the first route to be successfully accomplished on the west face.
-The report in AAJ 1979 is incorrect.
 The four climbers who made the first ascent, over three days in August, were Òscar Cadiach and Àlex Ossó, and Enric Dalmau and Francesc Magrinyà.
+(The report in AAJ 1979 names the wrong climbers.)
 The route was TD- (UIAA IV 65°), and the team crossed both summits and descended the southwest ridge.
 The Slovenian Route reported in AAJ 1984, climbed by Janko Humar, Slavko Sveticic, and Zarko Trusnovec, is a repeat of this line.

 In 1984, Ales Rotar and Janusz Zupanc from the former Yugoslavia climbed a new route on the west face, right of the main rocky section, leading to the step on the southwest ridge just below a prominent shoulder (AAJ 1985).
 From there they climbed to the summit in six hours and descended the normal route.
 Without a decent map, their big problem had been reaching the face, which took almost three days.
 They were also strapped for cash; their gaiters were made from typewriter covers and their snow stakes fashioned from parts of a bicycle.